paveltyavin/gps-devices/README.md

 # Schema

 Aside of gps info, many trackers send additional info like battery indication , speed, course, etc.
-For all parameters, there is a schema [here](https://github.com/vinograd19/gps-devices/blob/master/schema.json)
+For all parameters, there is a [schema](https://github.com/vinograd19/gps-devices/blob/master/schema.json).

 # Protocol